ntfc/changing-weather/README.md

 The application is designed as follows:

-1. When a `/weather/current` is issued, the request is essentially forwarded to OpenWeatherApi.org and the response is show back to the client (in a different JSON format)
+1. When a `/weather/current` is issued, the request is essentially forwarded to OpenWeatherMap.org API and the response is show back to the client (in a different JSON format)
 2. Before sending back the response to the client, an asynchronous call is made to the "`HistoricalWeatherService`" so that the query history is collected
     * For simplicity's sake, the history is stored in memory and it does not survive application restarts.
     * `Berlin` and `Berlin,de` will be considered different cities